javierguzman/javierguzman/README.md

 # What projects am I working on?

-Recently I have launched [Deploy Quick](https://deployquick.com) which offers Terraform blueprints so people can deploy on different providers quickly.

-Right now I am baking the next idea.
+Recently I have revamped [Little Tribe](https://littletribe.app) a social network app for families.

 **More about projects on my [personal website](https://guzman.dev)**